azuredevcollege/trainingdays/day2/challenges/06-challenge-bo-3.md

 ![Architecture Day 2 - Breakout 3](./images/bo3_architecture.png "Architecture Day n - Breakout 3")

-## Create a Content Deliver Network / CDN Endpoint
+## Create a Content Deliver Network and Endpoint

 To create a Content Delivery Network, go to the Azure markeplace, search for "CDN" and hit the "Create" button.
 You will be guided by a wizard to setup the CDN.
 Please use the following parameters: